 A horse’s digestive system is its whole strength.
 With time, it starts facing different issues, especially after reaching the age of 15 years.
 It would not be wrong if we say that digestion issues are one of the biggest reasons for the death of horses because of Aging.

 An ordinarily healthy horse does not face rapid changes in weight because it remains stable.
 The weight of a horse will never increase or decrease rapidly.
 So if your horse is facing such loss and it is older, then be ready for death because of Aging.
 It is one of the common symptoms in many horses that may be due to illness or a weak immune system.

 Do horses know when they are going to die?

 Well, it is debatable, so we say that a horse is a brilliant animal, but it is impossible for a horse to know precisely about its death.
 Due to the aging factor, many horses start showing strange behavior like stopping eating, lying down most of the time, and experiencing a few other changes like grey hair and a rough coat.
-Still, not a single behavior can tell that horse is familiar about its soon death.
+Still, not a single behavior can tell that the horse is familiar about its soon death.
 All of this behavior is common due to illness and aging factors, so you may say that horses may experience strange changes but don’t know when they will die.

 How to comfort a senior dying horse?

 it is not easy to realize that your favorite partner will die soon, but after knowing this fact, you should try to make your horse’s remaining days of life comfortable.
 There are many ways to comfort a senior dying horse with their help.